theliofreitas/salesforce-lib-app/README.md

         - `TriggerHandler` -> `SObjectTriggerHandler` -> `SObjectHelper`
     - *Strategy design pattern* to implement different API services.
     - Use of Named Credentials to store API keys securely.
+    - Parsing results of API requests with `JSON.deserializeUntyped()`.

 - Flow
     - Use Record-Triggered Flow instead of complex Apex Triggers to avoid coding when it's not necessary.
 In that case, to perform actions before the record is updated and only when the record is changed to meet the conditions.